How To Secure Google Drive

 - Tap on the Security tab.
 Under "Signing in to Google," tap on ‘2-step verification.
 Click or tap on the "Get Started" button.

-- You will be redirected to a sign-in page to verify whether it is you who wants to take this step.
+- You will be redirected to a sign-in page to verify whether you want to take this step.
 Re-enter your password.

 - You may be lead to a page that reads, ‘Use your phone as your second sign-in step.’
 You will be sent a Google Prompt if you choose this as your second-factor security item.
 The other options are:

 - Using the security key

 - Using text message or voice call

-- If you choose Google Prompt, you will be asked to add your number as back-up, let’s say if your chosen device is not near you.
+- If you choose Google Prompt, you will be asked to add your number as backup, let’s say if your selected device is not near you.

 - Once this is set up, your account is secure.

 It is a secondary way of securing Google Drive.
 By adding security to the access of your Google Account, your Goole Drive will be nowhere close to accessible.
 Therefore, the files that are stored there will be free from being corrupted or deleted.

 Signing out from a shared computer

-A shared computer or a computer that is connected to a network may be a good opportunity for hackers to do their business.
-The best way for a Google user to avoid their account or Drive being accessed without authorization is signing out.
-This is a simple process:
+A shared computer or a computer connected to a network may be a good opportunity for hackers to do their business.
+The best way for a Google user to avoid their account or Drive being accessed without authorization is by signing out.
+It is a simple process:

 - On Google Chrome or the Google app, tap on your profile picture.